Clint Frazier is about to make the Yankees even more interesting

 Frazier, however, will arrive as a big deal before he even steps into the batter's box.
 He could be a star or he could be a guy who is remembered for being bigger off the field than on it.
 The controversies he has had are all minor league stuff -- social-media naiveté, a little hair rebellion and other nonsense -- but they have put his name at the front of the line.

-But here is already the thing about Clint Frazier before he even slips on an MLB uniform for the first time: When he walks to the plate, you will turn to the TV and be at full attention.
-Anything you have heard, anything people around baseball and within the Yankees organization think about him, won’t matter, because the beauty of sports for players: They get the last word on the field.
+But here is already the thing about Clint Frazier before he even slips on an MLB uniform for the first time: When he walks to the plate, you will turn to the TV and be paying full attention.
+Anything you have heard, anything people around baseball and within the Yankees organization think about him, won't matter, because the beauty of sports for players: They get the last word on the field.

 Frazier comes to the majors with his Yankees education not fully completed.
 That is why this might be just a dip in the water, no matter how much attention he receives.
 Frazier might not be here for long, but he will play, as long as he is here.
 That's for certain.